Denying bad DNS HELO/EHLOs

 The HELO receiver MAY verify that the HELO parameter really corresponds to the IP address of the sender.
 However, the receiver MUST NOT refuse to accept a message, even if the sender's HELO command fails verification.

-Not denying clients with a bad HELO/EHLO DNS can be also considered a wise thing, just to avoid to update too frequently our welcomelist for those clients who didn't set up their DNS properly.
+Not denying clients with a bad HELO/EHLO DNS can be considered a wise thing, just to avoid to update too frequently our welcomelist for those clients who didn't set up their DNS properly.

 For example, consider the following log lines (I have plenty of them in my logs):